Gwalior: Road

-Gwalior is fairly well connected to other parts of Madhya Pradesh and India by national and state highways.
+Gwalior has an excellent connectivity to other parts of Madhya Pradesh and India by national and state highways.
 The proposed North-south-Corridor of the Golden-Quadrilateral Highway project passes through the city.
 The Agra-Bombay national highway (NH3) passes through Gwalior, connecting it to Shivpuri on one end and Agra on the other.
-The Yamuna Expressway is easily accessible from Agra for the travelers going to New Delhi.
+The Yamuna Expressway is easily accessible from Agra for the travellers going to New Delhi.

 The city is connected to the Jhansi by the National Highway 75, towards the south of the city.
 The northern part of the city is connected to the city of Mathura via National Highway 3.
-There are bus services to and from all major and minor cities near Gwalior, including Bhopal, Agra, Delhi, Jabalpur, Jhansi, Bhind, Morena, Dholpur, Etawah, Datia, Jaipur, and Indore.
+There are bus services to and from all major and minor cities near Gwalior, including Bhopal, Jaipur, Bharatpur, Agra, Delhi, Lucknow, Jabalpur, Jhansi, Bhind, Morena, Dholpur, Etawah, Datia, Indore, Sawai Madhopur, Karauli, Sheopur Kala etc.

+The Government of India is developing 3 expressways in Gwalior namely: I. Gwalior Agra Greenfield Expressway, II.
+Chambal Expressway and III.
+Gwalior Lakhnadon Expressway.

+Gwalior Etawah Expressway and Gwalior Indore Expressway have also been proposed to ease the traffic congestion.